rei/rei-cedar-docs/docs/components/buttons/README.md

               },
               {
                 "name": "icon",
+                "description": "Sets the innerHTML for CdrButton icon-only button."
+              },
+              {
+                "name": "icon-left",
+                "description": "Sets the innerHTML for CdrButton with icon to the left of text content."
+              },
+              {
+                "name": "icon-right",
-                "description": "Sets the innerHTML for CdrButton.
-This is for the icon."
+                "description": "Sets the innerHTML for CdrButton with icon to the right of text content."
               }
             ],
             "events": [